 The MPRE is required in Delaware, and a scaled score of 85 is passing.
+Applicants must ensure that the NCBE reports their score to Delaware.
 Please refer to Board Rule 8 for the time periods in which the MPRE must be taken.

 What are the filing deadlines?

-The first filing deadline is April 1st, and the late deadline is May 15th.
+The first filing deadline is April 1st, and the late deadline for 2016 is May 16th.
 See Board Rule 5 for details and fee structure.

 Where can I obtain the Bar Application and what is required?

 The Bar Application is an electronic application and is located on the Board’s website.
-In order for an application to be considered filed, it must be complete and all required documents must be uploaded at the time of filing.
-Applications filed that are not complete will be rejected.
+All required documents and information must be uploaded with the application at the time of filing.
+Applications filed that are not complete will be rejected and will not be considered by the Board.
 Refer to the Application instructions for a complete list of what must be filed with an Application.